AjinkyaxSuryawanshi/AjinkyaxSuryawanshi/README.md

 ## Hi there 👋, I'm Ajinkya!

+I'm a passionate full-stack developer who loves building scalable web apps, exploring machine learning, and much more.
+I aim to create meaningful tech solutions that blend innovation, performance, and usability.

 <!--
 **AjinkyaxSuryawanshi/AjinkyaxSuryawanshi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.